zuplo/docs/docs/articles/securing-your-backend.md

 Used by some of our larger customers, our [secure tunnels](./secure-tunnel.md) allow you to create a WireGuard based tunnel from your VPC or private data-center that connects directly to your Zuplo gateway.
-This option is generally useful when running workloads in a non-cloud provider (i.e. bare metal, on premises, etc.) that do not have IAM or mTLS capabilities.
-In this solution, your backend API does not need to be exposed to the internet at all.
+This option is useful when running workloads in a non-cloud provider (for example, bare metal, on premises, etc.) that don't have IAM or mTLS capabilities.
+In this solution, your backend API doesn't need to be exposed to the internet at all.
+This is a more complex setup and is only available on our
-This is a more complex setup and is only available on our [enterprise plan](https://zuplo.com/pricing).
+[enterprise plan](https://zuplo.com/pricing).

 To discuss security and connectivity options, our